Dpdl-io/DpdlEngine/README.md

 ### * Develop your ideas faster
 ### * On multiple platforms
-### * Using the power of multiple programming languages and API's within single Dpdl source
+### * Using the power of multiple programming languages and API's within single source
 ### * Reuse code
 ### * No need to install, compile and configure environments
 ### * Runs on constrained devices